Auxilor/auxilor.github.io/docs/talismans/commands-and-permissions.md

 If you only want a player to have x amount of talismans in use at once, then do `talismans.limit.<amount>`, eg `talismans.limit.5` would allow 5 talismans to work at once.

 The player can still have as many talismans in their inventory as they want, but they won't work after a certain number have been read.

+### Set the talisman bag size for a player

+You can set the player's bag size with do `talismans.bagsize.<size>`, eg `talismans.bagsize.8` would allow 8 talismans in the talisman bag.
+By default, players have a bag size of 54 (the limit)